Why How You Split Your Documents Matters More Than You Think

 A Few Takeaways

 Chunking is retrieval design.
 The way you split your documents determines what your retrieval step can find.
-No amount of prompt engineering will compensate for a chunk that’s missing half the answer.
+No amount of prompt engineering compensates for a chunk that’s missing half the answer.

 Structure-aware doesn’t mean complex.
-The layout-aware chunker in this project is pattern-based - regular expressions detecting headers, tables, and lists.
-It’s not using a vision model or a document AI service.
+The layout-aware chunker here is pattern-based: regular expressions detecting headers, tables, and lists.
+No vision model, no document AI service.
 Simple heuristics go a long way when the alternative is completely ignoring structure.

-Metadata is your friend.
+Metadata pulls its weight.
 Tagging chunks with their structural type (table, list, header, section name) opens the door to filtered retrieval, better debugging, and hybrid strategies where you might weight table chunks differently from prose.

 Test with real queries.
-The side-by-side comparison approach - running the same question through both strategies - is the fastest way to see where your chunking is failing.
-Build this into your evaluation pipeline early.
+The side-by-side comparison approach (running the same question through both strategies) is the fastest way to spot where your chunking falls apart.
+Bolt this into your evaluation pipeline early.

 Wrapping Up

 Before you reach for a more powerful embedding model or a larger context window, look at what you’re actually feeding into the pipeline.
-Chances are, the problem isn’t that your model can’t understand the answer - it’s that the answer was split across two chunks and neither one made the cut.
+Chances are, the answer was split across two chunks and neither one made the cut.

-Sometimes the highest-leverage improvement isn’t a better model.
+Sometimes the highest-impact improvement isn’t a better model.
 It’s a better split.